SAP-samples/teched2022-IN280/exercises/ex4/ex42/readme.md

 # Understand the Health Monitoring overview page

-In this exercise, we will understand which information you may retrieve from the overpage page of Health Monitoring.
+In this exercise, you will understand which information you may retrieve from the overpage page of Health Monitoring.

 All these steps are optional and only for your information.

 <br>![](/exercises/ex4/images/HMOverviewpageDetails.png)

-a.
-Check whether the **data collection** is running successfully
+a. *Click* on the *quality icon* and check whether the d**data collection** is running successfully

-   Click on the colored quality icon.
-For each Cloud Integration instance you may check whether the data collection is running.

    Select the instance you have created in exercise [Register a Cloud Integration tenant in LMS](../../ex1/ex11/readme.md) and see that data collection has run successfully.

    <br>![](/exercises/ex4/images/HMDataQuality.png)

 b.
-In case of raised alerts you would be able to jump directly to the embedded **alert inbox**
+In case of raised alerts you would be able to jump directly to the embedded **alerting**

 c.
 Check the **status of business service events** with the time-calender-icon

    It shows the events from the Cloud Availability Center.
 If a maintenance, disruption or degradation events raise up for a service it will be displayed here.

-d.
-Set a service type to your **favourite** ones

-   Click on the *Star* icon to set tenants of type *Cloud Integration* capability to your favorite ones and track them more easily.
+d. *Click* on the *Star* icon to set tenants of type *Cloud Integration* capability to your **favorite** ones and track them more easily.

-d.
-Check quickly the **rating of instances**

-   Click on the *info* icon.
-For each Cloud Integration instance you may get a first overview on it's rating.
+e. *Click* on the *info* icon.
+For each Cloud Integration instance you may get a first overview on it's **rating**.

    <br>![](/exercises/ex4/images/HMOverviewCIRating.png)